huggingface/blog/fine-tune-xlsr-wav2vec2.md

 ### Training

-Training will take between 180 and 240 minutes depending on the GPU allocated to this notebook.
+Training will take a couple of hours depending on the GPU allocated to this notebook.
 While the trained model yields somewhat satisfying results on *Common Voice*\'s test data of Turkish, it is by no means an optimally fine-tuned model.
 The purpose of this notebook is to demonstrate how XLSR-Wav2Vec2\'s [checkpoint](https://huggingface.co/facebook/wav2vec2-large-xlsr-53) can be fine-tuned on a low-resource ASR dataset.

 In case you want to use this google colab to fine-tune your model, you should make sure that your training doesn\'t stop due to inactivity.
 A simple hack to prevent this is to paste the following code into the console of this tab (*right mouse click -> inspect -> Console tab and insert code*).